Competition for additional pr. required a fee of 5 shillings.

 A problem from an unpublished set (probably the set Gutta cavat lapidem &c. by Leopold Zahn, Tübingen) was published in The Field, 1859-03-19, p.
 226.

 … in order to provide this second prize, we propose that an entrance fee of 5 shillings be paid by the competitors themselves; this second prize can only be awarded to the second best composer among those who may contribute.
 The payment of an entrance fee is quite optional on the part of the competitors.
 Those who contribute will have the advantage of competing for two prizes [...] those who do not contribute [will compete] only for the first prize.This additional prize is usually referred to as "2nd Prize", and so gives the impression that it was awarded under the same conditions as "1st Prize".
-But as contenders for the additional prize had to pay a fee, the term "additional prize" is used here instead.
+But as contenders for this prize had to pay a fee, the term "additional prize" is used here instead.

 AwardsThe diagrams appear in the same order and with the same numbers as in the problem tourney book.